peakcodes/cryptoGolf/README.md

 HTML and CSS were deliberately de-emphasized to allow us to generate our images, shapes, etc. with Javascript.<br>
 This is reflected in contributors' roles all including "back-end" work.<br>
 Bitfinex's API was utilized to provide our cryptocurrency exchange data, with which we generated our terrain.<br>
-Heroku was also utilized for the first time by group members, as previous projects were hosted solely on Github Pages.<br>
-Significant time was devoted to learning Matter.js.<br>

 Internally, we needed to generate a basic world and physics-based parameters for our game.<br>
 Objects such as a golf ball were created and assigned values to allow their proper interaction.<br>